How to Read Engineering Drawings

 The drawing is the legal spec

-3D models cannot carry all information
+Standard 3D models do not always carry all information

 The drawing communicates design intent